Last Updated: 3/31/14

 Since I get the same questions on a pretty regular basis during my streams and such, I thought I might catalog the most common ones in a single post for people to reference!
-I’ll probably start opening my askbox here for art-related questions every once in a while as well, so please read this first to avoid asking something I’ve already answered!
+While my askbox is open to art-related questions, please read this first to avoid asking something I’ve already answered!
 If you’re seeing this as a reblog, you might need to check the source post for updated information.

 It’s a pretty beefy wall of text, so click through the cut to read on!